 “It is obvious that airline passenger mistreatment is not isolated and will not be solved by relying on airline promises or voluntary policies,” says Flyers Rights president Paul Hudson.

-Practically speaking, any proposed rules are likely to be saved for the Federal Aviation Administration Reauthorization Act, which is up for renewal later this year.
+The Federal Aviation Administration Reauthorization Act, which is up for renewal later this year, may include a few new rules.
 And if public outrage cools between then and now, those measures could be watered down or dropped entirely.
 Other federal agencies, including the Transportation Department, Department of Homeland Security and Federal Aviation Administration, can also act to help passengers, Hudson says.
 But for now, they’ve chosen not to.

-The airline industry says new regulations are not needed.
+The airline industry says it doesn’t need any new rules.
 Air travel is safer than ever and incidents like this month’s are rare, according to Vaughn Jennings, a spokesman for Airlines for America, an airline trade group.
 “Our commitment to customers is treat everyone who flies with dignity and respect,” he says.

 So what should air travelers do in the meantime?
 It’s all about self-empowerment, experts say.
 “Passengers should do their research,” says Kevin Mitchell, who represents corporate travel interests in Washington as the chairman of the Business Travel Coalition.
 He suggests that you carry a copy of your rights with you when you’re in transit.

 In fact, at least one organization, Travelers United, is working with airlines to more prominently post basic consumer laws in airports.
-Perhaps not surprisingly, airlines have so far resisted disclosing these essential rules in this way, beyond what they are required to do by law.
+Airlines have so far resisted disclosing these essential rules.

 If nothing else, these incidents have shown how unpredictable air travel can sometimes be.
 And whether you’re a fan of regulation or think the industry already has too many rules, there’s probably one thing everyone can agree on: You never know what’s going to happen.